“I can’t imagine life without my level of activity”

 The athletic trainers at TRIA were able to quickly identify the issue with Andrea’s feet: it wasn’t that she was overtraining, but the way she was moving.
 “I was actually overusing the muscles in my quads,” recalled Andrea.
 “I was putting too much pressure on my feet, and underusing muscles that could help.
 My athletic trainer identified an exercise program for me, strengthening the right muscles.
 I have training goals and never skip a run for any reason, so it was great to start feeling some relief from the blistering.”

 Thanks to TRIA, Andrea was able to retrain her muscles to more evenly distribute the workload of her legs, and in turn take both of her sports to the next level.
 “I truly enjoy passing people on my running trails.
 My favorite is passing bikers.
 Anyone I see in front of me, my goal is to get in front of them.
 And if I pass everyone, I pick a point in the distance and try to get to it as quickly as possible.
-I was so worried my trainer would tell me I needed to take a break from racquetball or racing, and I can’t imagine life without my level of activity.”
+I was so worried my athletic trainer would tell me I needed to take a break from racquetball or racing, and I can’t imagine life without my level of activity.”

 Next in her sights, beyond the slower-paced humans on her running trails: setting a personal record time at the next Boston Marathon.
 And like everything with Andrea, she’s headed directly toward that goal, full speed ahead.